-Some of the best times to explore the wonders of beaches at Cape Disappointment, Grayland Beach, Griffiths-Priday, and other Pacific beaches are after winter storms and during low tide.
+Washington's beaches have so much to explore!
+From tidepools to shells, you're sure to find something to peak your interest.
+Some of the best times to explore the shore at parks like Cape Disappointment, Grayland Beach, Griffiths-Priday and other Pacific beaches are after winter storms and during low tide.
 Other favorite places to explore beaches in Washington include Joseph Whidbey and serene Sequim Bay.

 Good scuba diving can be found at more than 20 state parks, including boat-access-only Blake Island.
 There’s an artificial reef to explore at Saltwater, just minutes away from both Seattle and Tacoma.
 Divers especially like Potlatch for its accessible location and its easy diving descent.

-As of May 15, 2015, people can ride like the wind along sections of ocean beaches in kite buggies, blo-karts, kite boards and other wind/sand sailing recreational vehicles.
-Wind-powered vehicles are now allowed—subject to certain conditions and seasonal restrictions—in designated areas on Long Beach, South Beach and North Beach in Pacific and Grays Harbor counties.
-Check state park kiosks and offices for maps before you head out.
-Check state park kiosks and offices for maps before you head out or download the maps here (Long Beach map (PDF), South Beach map (PDF), North Beach map (PDF)).
-Find out what you need to know before you go to be safe and have fun—download the guidelines for using wind-powered vehicles on Washington’s ocean beaches (PDF).
+Wind-powered vehicles, such as kite buggies, blo-karts, kite boards and other wind/sand sailing recreational vehicles, are allowed in designated areas on Long Beach (PDF, 404KB), South Beach (PDF, 400KB) and North Beach (PDF, 462KB) in Pacific and Grays Harbor counties.
+Check the park's web page for maps before you head out.
+Find out what you need to know before you go to be safe and have fun—download the guidelines for using wind-powered vehicles on Washington’s ocean beaches (PDF, 124KB).